sameera474/build-vault-core/README.md

   company_id uuid not null,
   name text,
   email text,
+  tenant_role text,
-  is_super_admin boolean default false, created_at timestamptz default now()
+  is_super_admin boolean default false, created_at timestamptz default now(), updated_at timestamptz default now()
 );

--- Add comment to is_super_admin column
+-- Add comments to explain the role system comment on column public.profiles.tenant_role is 'Company-level role (e.g., technician, manager, admin).
+Controls permissions within the user''s company.';
-comment on column public.profiles.is_super_admin is 'Boolean flag indicating if user has super admin privileges.
-Only super admins can access system-wide management features.';
+comment on column public.profiles.is_super_admin is 'System-wide super admin flag.
+Only super admins can access cross-company features and manage all users.';

+-- Create indexes for better performance create index if not exists idx_profiles_tenant_role on public.profiles(tenant_role);
+create index if not exists idx_profiles_is_super_admin on public.profiles(is_super_admin) where is_super_admin = true;

 -- Enable RLS
 alter table public.profiles enable row level security;

 -- RLS Policies
-create policy "read own profile" on public.profiles for select using (auth.uid() = user_id);
+-- Users can read their own profile create policy "read own profile" on public.profiles for select using (auth.uid() = user_id);

-create policy "update own profile" on public.profiles for update using (auth.uid() = user_id);
+-- Users can update their own profile (except is_super_admin) create policy "update own profile" on public.profiles for update using (auth.uid() = user_id) with check (auth.uid() = user_id);

 -- Super admin can read all profiles create policy "super admin read all"